2020 WAPOR Call for Nominations

-The Chair of the Professional Standards Committee maintains, monitors and works to improve professional standards in public opinion and survey research.
-The committee promotes the WAPOR Code of Ethics, guides any relevant task forces and/or initiatives, and provides members with resources on professional ethics and best practices.
+Chair of the Professional Standards Committee.
+Maintains, monitors and works to improve professional standards in public opinion and survey research.
+The Chair works with the committee to promote the WAPOR Code of Ethics, guide any relevant task forces and/or initiatives, and provide members with resources on professional ethics and best practices.
 S/He works as a liaison to other associations in the field and is responsible for the continued work on the Freedom to Publish Opinion Polls report.
-This council position is a two-year term, and runs 1 Jan 2019 to 31 Dec 2020.
+This council position is a two-year term, and runs 1 Jan 2021 to 31 Dec 2022.

-The Vice President/President-Elect will serve on the WAPOR Council for a total of six years beginning 1 Jan 2019—two as Vice President, two as President, and two as Past President.
+Vice President/President-Elect.
+Serves on the WAPOR Council for a total of six years beginning 1 Jan 2021—two as Vice President, two as President, and two as Past President.
 The Vice President/President-Elect acts as the President’s deputy and is a member of the Executive Council.
 As President, s/he works with WAPOR Council to advance the organization’s mission.
-The President oversees both strategic and operational efforts related to a broad swath of activities that include, but are not limited to, personnel training and exchange, international polls, research development, advancement of the field, and task forces on the conduct and use of polls in elections.
+The President oversees both strategic and operational efforts that include, but are not limited to, personnel training and exchange, international polls, research development, advancement of the field, and task forces on the conduct and use of polls in elections.

 The WAPOR Constitution requires that the President and Vice President/President-Elect be from different countries.
-Consequently, members from Argentina are ineligible for consideration this year.
+Consequently, members from the United States are ineligible for consideration.

 Nominations of WAPOR members, including self-nominations, are due to Renae Reis by August 21, 2020.
 All nominations should mention the name of the nominee(s), his/her qualifications, and the position of interest and should be accompanied by a web link or document about the nominee.
 Only nominations from WAPOR members are eligible for consideration.

 Please note that only WAPOR members with dues paid as of September 1st, 2020, will have the right to vote.